Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 <pba-flex center>

-- For each scheduled (un-occupied) core, a candidate is retrieved from the off-chain backing process
+- For each core that is either unoccupied or is about to be a new candidate is found
-- Candidates are provided to block author according to core assignment
+- A candidate for the parachain scheduled next on that core is provided to the block author
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Backed on-chain -> immediately occupies core
 <!-- .element: class="fragment" data-fragment-index="2" -->